-- Producing significant fiscal beneficial change to the Premises improving revenue generation for the Town and School District with \$1,125,002 in tax revenues, an increase of \$1,049,374 over existing conditions, and a gain of \$800,094 in net annual surplus revenue factoring in projected service costs; - The clustering of the townhouse site planning provides is a more efficient use of the site and allows for more green buffering to neighboring homes; - Maintaining open space along the frontage of Croton Dam Road; - Providing a cohesive stormwater management system to enhance water quality and protect neighboring properties; - Providing an attractive residential development that will be professionally managed and will enhance the property values of its surrounding neighborhoods.
+- Producing significant fiscal beneficial change to the Premises improving revenue generation for the Town and School District with \$1,125,002 in tax revenues, an increase of \$1,049,374 over existing conditions, and a gain of \$800,094 in net annual surplus revenue factoring in projected service costs; - The clustering of the townhouse site planning provides is a more efficient use of the site_Site_and allows for more green buffering to neighboring homes; - Maintaining open space along the frontage of Croton Dam Road; - Providing a cohesive stormwater management system to enhance water quality and protect neighboring properties; - Providing an attractive residential development that will be professionally managed and will enhance the property values of its surrounding neighborhoods.

 The Proposed Project includes protected open space in the form of landscaped buffers surrounding the perimeter of the Project Site.
+See full-size Drawing L-100 "Landscape Plan" included with this SDEIS which conceptually depicts the many deciduous and evergreen tree plantings that enhance the buffer screening along the perimeter of the Site adjacent to the residential uses.
 The proposed buffers will be infilled with additional trees.

 These green spaces will help buffer the surrounding single-family residential neighborhood from the Proposed Project, thereby helping to mitigate potential visual and noise conflicts, and providing enhanced greenery for the backyards of adjacent property owners.

 River Knoll is proposed to be an age-restricted, well-amenitized and upscale townhouse community particularly aimed at empty nesters, who want the simplicity of townhouse condo living that provides professional management of all exterior requirements, yet with a spacious unit that is full of amenities These amenities will include a landscaped entrance off Croton Dam Road, a Community Building with a fitness center with state-of-the-art exercise equipment, a yoga studio, and a club room providing gathering areas.
 Outdoor amenities adjacent to the Community Building will include a swimming pool for residents, an outdoor kitchen for private entertaining, extensive landscaping, a dedicated dog walk, and a walkway to Veterans Memorial Park via the emergency access drive to Narragansett Avenue.
 The individual townhouse units will have hardwood floors, stainless steel appliances, and individual washer/dryers, comprehensive security systems, and more.
-Each market-rate townhouse will have attached two-car garage parking.
+Each market-rate townhouse will have attached two-car garage parkingaffordable unit will have one garage space and one driveway space.